mooman219/generational_arena_bench/README.md

 # Benchmarks: Generational Arenas
-This includes benchmarks for crates typically considered to be generational arenas. `idvec` is omitted from these charts because some of its operations take a log time, blowing up the scale.
+This includes benchmarks for crates typically considered to be generational arenas. `idvec` is omitted from these charts because some of its operations take a long time, blowing up the scale.

 This was run on an [AMD 3950x](https://www.amd.com/en/products/cpu/amd-ryzen-9-3950x).